the-teachingRSE-project/competencies/competencies.md

 research this requires knowledge of \gls{RC}, \gls{USERS}, and also \gls{NEW}, in order to effectively interact with domain scientists.
 Today, an example is a presence on social media.
-The other \gls{TEAM}-related aspect is the embedding of RSE graduates into the community of RSEs, sharing the same set of values and competencies.
-We envision our RSE graduates to be a part of a strong network of RSEs, tool-related communities, and the classical domain communities, making them more effective at supporting research.
-These networks are a lifelong manifestation where RSEs work to provide an inclusive environment for their peers and provide opportunities for life long learning.
+The other \gls{TEAM}-related aspect is the embedding of recently-trained RSEs into the Research Software Engineering community, sharing the same set of values and competencies.
+We envision newcomers to the RSE field becoming part of a strong network of RSEs, tool-related communities, and the classical domain communities, making them more effective at supporting research.
+These networks are a lifelong manifestation where RSEs work to provide an inclusive environment for their peers and provide opportunities for lifelong learning.

 RSEs are also mentoring colleagues (see also @sec:mentoring-and-diversity).
 This necessitates giving good advice that fits to a project's stage in its life cycle, thereby requiring knowledge of (\gls{SWLC}), and its context in its research domain and thus (\gls{RC}).
-Research software often starts out as a tool to answer a personal research question and becomes more important when other researchers rely on it.
-Some research software might even be used to deal with critical questions such as weather forecasting or medical diagnosis.
-A classification of software is commonly used to formalise the process of giving good advice [@Wang2012; @Schlauch2018b] where research software can move from one class to another during its life cycle. [@Schlauch2018b] classify applications based on their scope and criticality and provide \ac{SE} recommendations.
+Research software can often start out as a tool to answer a personal research question, becoming more important when other researchers start to rely on it.
+At the other end of the scale, research software can sometimes underpin key processes that deal with critical questions such as weather forecasting or medical diagnosis.
+A classification of software is commonly used to formalise the process of giving good advice [@Wang2012; @Schlauch2018b] where research software can move from one class to another during its life cycle. [@Schlauch2018b] classifies applications based on their scope and criticality and provides \ac{SE} recommendations.
 The RSE needs to be able to identify the application class they are dealing with and apply the respective RSE practices.